What is LIRC ?

 the remotes database.

-should work with the general drivers and/or the driver used
+should work with the general drivers or (if it lacks timing

-If you can't find your remote control any of these it does not
+If you can't find your remote control here it does not

-mean that your remote control is not supported but there
+mean that your remote control is not supported.
+It's just that

 supported by learning remote controls, i.e. almost any,